 Protecting IMF resources ensures future availability to other members

-Internal audit mechanism: The internal audit function helps the central bank to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The IMF assesses whether the internal audit function is effective, and whether the central bank has sufficient staff resources and organizational independence to fulfill its mandate.
-Assessments also review compliance of the internal audit function with international standards.
+Internal audit mechanism: The internal audit function’s role is to evaluate the effectiveness of risk management, control, and governance processes within a central bank.
+The IMF assesses whether internal audit has sufficient capacity and organizational independence to fulfill this mandate.
+Assessments also review compliance with international standards.

 Assessments complement other IMF work

-Safeguards assessments are conducted independently from other IMF activities such as surveillance, program discussions, and technical assistance.
-They are distinct from other IMF initiatives, which aim to enhance transparency and data integrity, such asFinancial Sector Assessment Programs (FSAPs), ROSCs, and data dissemination standards.
+The assessments are conducted independently from other activities such as surveillance, program discussions, and technical assistance.
+They are distinct from voluntary IMF initiatives, which aim to enhance transparency and data integrity, such asFinancial Sector Assessment Programs (FSAPs), ROSCs, and data dissemination standards.